Distributing closed-source frameworks with SPM

 App must not contain duplicate frameworks

-However, if you tun into this problem, the solution is to add a build step that removes the framework from the app bundle’s plugin folder.
-Adding this bottommost build script to the main app solved the problem:
+If you run into this, the solution is to add a build step that removes the framework from the app bundle’s Plugin folder.
+Adding this build script to the main app solved the problem:

 COUNTER=0